senthilrch/kube-fledged/README.md

 $ kubectl delete imagecaches imagecache1 -n kube-fledged
 ```

+## How it works

+Kubernetes allows developers to extend the kubernetes api via [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+Kube-fledged defines a custom resource of kind “ImageCache” and implements a custom controller (named _fledged_) that does the heavy-lifting.
+This allows users to use kubectl commands for creation and deletion of ImageCache resources.

+_fledged_ has a built-in image manager routine that is responsible for pulling images.
+Images are pulled on to nodes using kubernetes jobs.
+If enabled, image cache is refreshed periodically by the refresh worker. _fledged_ updates the status of image pulls and refreshes in the status field of ImageCache resource.

+For more detailed description, go through _kube-fledged’s_ [design proposal](docs/cluster-image-cache.md).

 ## Configuration Flags

 `--image-pull-deadline-duration:` Maximum duration allowed for pulling an image.
 After this duration, image pull is considered to have failed. e.g. "5m"